stampedethegoat/dd-docs/content/developers/agent_checks.md

 ### Should you write an Agent check or an Integration?

 Agent checks are a great way to collect metrics from custom applications or unique systems.

 However, if you are trying to collect metrics from a generally available application, public service or open source project, we recommend that you write [an Integration][5].

 Starting with version 5.9 of the Datadog Agent, a new method for creating integrations is available.

-This allows integrations to be released and updated independently from Datadog Agent updates, it also provides an easier way for you to share integrations and makes it easier for the wider Datadog community to use your integrations.
+This allows integrations to be released and updated independently from Datadog Agent updates.

+It also provides an easier way for you to share integrations and share your integrations with the wider Datadog community.

 For more information about how to write an integration, see [Creating New Integrations][1] and check out the [integrations-extras GitHub repository][2] to see other contributed integrations.

 ## Setup

 First off, ensure you've properly installed the [Agent][3] on your machine.

 If you run into any issues during the setup, [contact our support][4].

 ## `AgentCheck` interface